SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-you-deal-with-impediments-in-scrum/rule.md

     <li>The team reduces the remaining hours on their assigned tasks, with the assumption that each student works 8 hours</li>
     <li>Do the Daily Scrum (describing their day based on the work they just updated in TFS)</li>
 </ol>
-<p>NOTE&#58; It is OK to really code rather than use “Click-Click” development as long as TFS is updated.</p>
+<p>NOTE: It is OK to really code rather than use “Click-Click” development as long as TFS is updated.</p>
 <h1>The Review Meeting<br></h1>
-<p>The PO reviews the work of the team (Note&#58; if all the work was “Click-Click” then review the TFS work items to check that they are entered OK).</p>
+<p>The PO reviews the work of the team (Note: if all the work was “Click-Click” then review the TFS work items to check that they are entered OK).</p>
 <h1>The Retro</h1>
 <p>Students and PO do a standard Scrum retro for the exercise.</p>
 <h1>Meaning of the Chance Cards</h1>